-We just returned from a very quick camping trip to the Kumaon hills.
-The
+We just returned from a quick camping trip to Kumaon.
+The weather was

-weather was persistently cloudy, and visibility so low that I was never
+persistently cloudy, and visibility so low that my camera stayed in its

-stayed in its bag, the birds stayed hidden in the forest, and my
+bag, the birds stayed hidden in the forest, and my attention strayed to

 We camped on the crest of a ridge that separates two valleys, carrying